istae/tee/README.md

 Tee is a very simple language meant for learning the inner mechanisms of compilers (eg: lexers, parsers, etc..).

+Lexer creates tokens using a list of token parsers.
+Tokens are essentially non-white-space strings that get matched to a certain type, like for, if, =.

+Parser takes these tokens and creates an Abstract Syntax Trees.
+Function calls, expressions, if statements, etc.. all have different looking trees.

+Eval is an interpreter executes the each the code based on the AST.

 Some rules:

 1. All numbers are float64